xydudu/Honey-builder-online/README.md

     - [ ✓ ] Initialize page
     - [ ✓ ] Save config to JSON locally
-    - [] List files where the project view directory configured
+    - [ ✓ ] List files where the project view directory configured
+    - [ ] Do package from file list page

 ---

-> 为什么不本地打包呢，唉。。。
+> ... still working on